MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

     - Automatically run/ runtime binaries
 - Create single purpose function that respond to events without server/ runtime
 - You chose what events to watch, and triggers what cloud functionality
+- One API, single piece of Code, limited input
+- Lightweight (Event Actions)
+    - Compute actions for developers to create single purpose, stand alone functions tha trespond to cloud events without the need to amanger a server / runtime environment
+    - Triggered by Pub/Sub, HTTP, Cloud storage

 # Problem: Keeping track of environments manually => Lots of work
 - Answer: Deployment Manager - Templates Declaration (infrastracture manager)